by IDS Imaging Development Systems GmbH, Dimbacher Str. 6-8, 74182 Obersulm

 3. Amendments and additions to the contract and to technical specifications can only be made by a managing director of IDS.
 Verbal assurances by IDS employees will only be binding if they are confirmed by a managing director of IDS.

 4. IDS reserves all rights of ownership, copyrights and other protective rights to cost estimates, files, patterns, plans, drawings, programs, models (technical) documentation and specifications, and all similar tangible or intangible information – including in electronic form.
 Neither the originals nor copies may be handed over or otherwise made available to third parties.

 II.
 Price and payment

-1. Unless otherwise agreed, prices are understood to be ex works including loading at the factory, but not including packaging.
+1. Unless otherwise agreed, prices are understood to be free carrier (FCA, Incoterms 2020).
 Sales tax at the respective statutory rate must be added to the prices.

 2. Invoices for deliveries must be paid without deduction to the account indicated by IDS within 30 days from the invoice date.